thehandsomepanther/thehandsomepanther.github.io/about.md

 ---
 Hi, my name is Josh.
 I'm on summer break for the last time ever.

-Currently available for freelance projects.
-In the past I've worked with groups like [Amper](https://www.amper.xyz), [FlyHomes](https://www.flyhomes.com), and the Northwestern University Department of Political Science.
+In the past I've done freelance software development and design for groups like [Amper](https://www.amper.xyz), [FlyHomes](https://www.flyhomes.com), and the Northwestern University Department of Political Science.
+Not currently taking freelance projects.

 Email: hi at joshshi dot com